Richard J. Toymil – Executive Director

 Delfa Ducasse “Kuky”

-I am the Lead Teacher of the Wild Iris Room.
+I am the Lead Teacher of the Willow Room.
 I have been at AMS since 2007.
 I love everything about AMS, especially the authenticity of our philosophy and that Montessori Education is unique all over the world.

 My favorite colors are pink, black, and purple.
 I enjoy cooking for my family, dancing, and I love to listen to music.